 Weak edge support

 Traditionally latex is made of a white liquid extracted from the rubber trees.
 This liquid is harvested from the living tree.
-During the manufacturing, water is removed, and the material remains perfect for various products, in this case, for a mattress with a remarkable cooling factor with high responsiveness.
+During the manufacturing, water is removed, and the material remains perfect for various products, particularly for a mattress with a remarkable cooling factor and high responsiveness.
 Besides this natural option, synthetic versions also appeared on the market.
 Synthetic latex is a mixture of synthetic polymers and the extract of the rubber tree.
 This option is less expensive but less healthy also.

 Keep you cool